fbpx

 What type of homes does Habitat build or remodel?

 We typically build two- to five-bedroom wood frame homes with approximately 900 to 1500 square feet.
 The square footage and amenities of remodeled homes vary.
-An electric or gas range, microwave, refrigerator, washer, dryer, and dishwasher are provided with most homes.
+An electric or gas range, refrigerator, washer, dryer, and dishwasher are provided with most homes.
 Often Habitat homes or remodel homes are attached and share walls.
 Habitat homes can be condominiums, duplexes, multiplexes, or single detached dwellings.

 Do applicants get to choose the location or design of the home?